nguyenpham/FelicityEgtb/docs/Generation.md

 Entry size
 ==========
 Theoretically, we can store what we want with the data array.
-However, due to the hugeness of the array (because the index spaces may be so huge), we try to store at small as possible for each entry.
+However, due to the hugeness of the array (because the index spaces may be so huge), we try to store as small as possible for each entry.
 Typically, we store on an entry the value of Distance To Mate (DTM).
 Depending on endgames we need 1 or 2 bytes for an entry.

 Score
 -----